garrandall/popular-music-data/tracks/ko-ko-joe-jerry-reed.md

 Well he never came across the river cause the folks didn't like him in town They said his hair was long his clothes were dirty they didn't want him hanging around

-Ko-Ko Joe they called him the Etowah River swamp rat and folks despised him...
+Ko-Ko Joe they called him the Etowah River swamp rat and folks despised him

 Well it happened a year ago Sunday and they still talk about it today How the dam broke loose on the Etowah River nearly washin' everybody away